 Clients who have employees can also send us a monthly email with the payroll containing employees’ names, how many hours each employee has worked, and the gross salary.
 This is typically sent around the 25th of every month, after which we produce the payslips, using one of two systems.

-One is called Danløn, which has a fixed 20 DKK price per payslip.
+One is called Danløn, which has a fixed price of 20 DKK + VAT per payslip.